Analysis | Fantasy Football 2020 beginner’s guide: The best draft picks for Rounds 1-3

 With that in mind, here’s a round-by-round road map of the three most important picks for every slot in a 12-team, point-per-reception (PPR) league, including some contingency plans if a specific player isn’t available.
 To figure out how likely a player is to be available at a specific draft position we use percentages from the Fantasy Football Calculator’s scenario calculator, a dynamic look based on where players are being selected in mock drafts.
 Players were ranked using the same methodology that fuels our top 200 projections.

-For more advice, see our projected perfect draft, a longer explanation of who to take at the top of the first round, and some easy-to-use fantasy tiers to help make draft day a breeze.
+For more advice, see our projected perfect draft, a longer explanation of who to take at the top of the first round and some easy-to-use fantasy tiers to help make draft day a breeze.
+Also, here are the riskiest players being taken in every round, according to mock drafts.

 Pick 1 (1st, 24th and 25th picks)